4:00pm - Extreme Mule Challenge

 Mule Pull following the conclusion of the individual events.
 (Around 5:30pm) - Prize money added.

 Teams of mules compete to see who can pull the heaviest weight a predetermined distance.
 If more than 6 entries, 2 divisions will be created (heavy and light weight).

-7pm - Music by Billy Harrison and Haywire Band!!!
+7pm - Music by Billy Harrison with Dee Gunter and his Bluegrass Buddies!!!

-Guided trail ride begins at 9:00am.
+9:00am - Guided trail ride.
 Open to horses, mules and donkeys.